 - 9. Employees have a "contract of service" with their employer.
 Contracts of service evolved from the earlier concept of a master-servant relationship.
-Such a relationship required an employee to be continuously available for service and to accept a high degree of control by the employer.
+This type of relationship required an employee to be continuously available for service and to accept a high degree of control by the employer.
 A "contract for services" applies to the relationship between an independent contractor and a principal.
-It emphasises the nature of the services to be provided by a person rather than his or her availability to work as directed. - 10.
+It emphasises the nature of the services to be provided by a person rather than their availability to work as directed. - 10.
 At common law, the courts have developed several tests to determine whether there is a contract of service or a contract for services.
 The case law shows that the main tests are the intention, control, independence, fundamental and integration tests.
-These tests are discussed in paragraphs 46 73 below.
+These tests are discussed below at [51] [80].